johanley/covid-19-canada/README.md

 Note that currently **none** of the provinces/territories share time-series data.
 It's only current-day!

-Ways of sharing data on the web:
+# Ways of sharing data on the web

 * well-formatted .csv files on [github](https://github.com/).
 Example: a file from [John Hopkins University](https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_covid_19_data/csse_covid_19_daily_reports/03-30-2020.csv).
 Using github is likely the preferred method for most people.